The Autocratic Voter: Understanding Partisanship and Electoral Behavior under Authoritarianism

 A number of studies have found a positive relationship between British colonialism—specifically indirect rule—and economic development, but there is less consensus as to why indirect rule would produce better economic outcomes.
 This article develops three specific mechanisms to explain the relationship: the strength of traditional leaders, the salience of ethnic identities, and the legitimacy of local government, and test them using a geographic regression discontinuity research design on Cameroon’s internal Anglophone-Francophone border, a legacy of the country’s dual colonial heritage.
 We find the most evidence for the third mechanism, suggesting that indirect rule produced better economic outcomes because British colonialism was more likely to decentralize decision-making, which generated a stronger social contract between citizens and local government, imbuing the local state with more legitimacy.

-Electoral Behavior in Autocracies: A Theory of Non-Economic Participation with Evidence from Cameroon
+Expressive Voting in Autocracies: A Theory of Non-Economic Participation with Evidence from Cameroon

 Why do people vote in autocratic elections?
 Until now, most answers to this question have argued that people vote because they expect a material reward, such as patronage or a direct transfer via vote-buying.
 This article argues that citizens also vote for different non-economic reasons, such as a sense of civic duty, a desire to improve the democratic process, and because it is a familial or communal custom.
 The article presents data from an original quasi-national public opinion survey conducted in Cameroon, which shows that non-economic reasons for voting can explain more variation in voting behavior than economic reasons.
 These different motivations challenge the implications of existing models of democratization by explaining how some of the poorest electoral autocracies have withstood decades of economic stagnation.